tamirpomerantz/-Personal/README.md

    ```
 ## Installation

-   Create a .env file in the server folder with your OpenAI API key:
+   Create a .env file in the じ Personal folder with your OpenAI API key:
  ```bash
 OPENAI_API_KEY=your-api-key-here
    ```

    This key is required for generating tags via the OpenAI API.

 ## Running the Server